-Hi there, my name is Nathalie and I am a Tour Manager and Event Manager, specialising in environmental sustainability.
+Hi there, my name is Nathalie and I am a Tour Manager and Stage Manager, specialising in environmental sustainability.

 As a Tour Manager I aim to create a culture where wellbeing for the touring party and for the planet is at the forefront.
 We need a healthy planet to be able to continue to do exciting touring shows, and the artist needs to feel good and be in the right mindset to give a spectacular performance.
 I want to implement environmental best practice within the international touring community so that it becomes a standard across the industry.